-A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
+A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.

 Per Schedule 13 of the Corporate Governance Plan, shareholders are encouraged to participate at all GMs and AGMs of the Company.
 Upon the despatch of any notice of meeting to shareholders, the Company Secretary shall send out material with that notice of meeting stating that all shareholders are encouraged to participate at the meeting.
 The Company will ensure that appropriate technology is used to facilitate the participation of shareholders at such meetings and that meetings will be held at a reasonable time and place.
 Shareholders who are unable to attend meetings may ask questions or provide comments ahead of meetings.